Crystalline color superconductors: Astrophysics

 \subsection{Glitches}

-The rigidity of the crystalline phase may also be put in relation with the anomalies in the frequency of rotation of CSOs \cite{Alford:2000ze, Mannarelli:2007bs}.
-A spinning neutron star observed as a pulsar gradually spins down as it loses rotational energy to electromagnetic radiation.
-But, every once in a while the angular velocity at the crust of the star is observed to increase suddenly in a dramatic event called a glitch.
+The rigidity of the crystalline phase may also be put in relation with the anomalies in the frequency of rotation of CSOs observed as pulsars \cite{Alford:2000ze, Mannarelli:2007bs}.
+Pulsars steadily spin down, because they lose rotational energy by emitting electromagnetic radiation, but occasionally the angular velocity at the crust of the star suddenly spins up in a dramatic event called a glitch.
+Pulsar glitches are rare events first observed in the Vela pulsar \cite{Radhakrishnan1969, Reichley1969} and in the Crab pulsar \cite{Boynton1969, Richards1969} which manifest in a variety of sizes \cite{Espinoza:2011pq}, with an activity changing with time and peaking for pulsars with a characteristic age of about $10$ kyr.
+Although a number of models have been proposed including two-fluid models \cite{Baym1969n, Anderson:1975,Alpar:1977} and ``crust-quake" models \cite{Ruderman1969, Baym1971} (for a review of early models, see \textcite{Ruderman1972}), these phenomena still remain to be well understood, and their underlying mechanism is not yet completely clear.